swagtop/bevy-flake/README.md

 bevy build --target aarch64-pc-windows-msvc
 ```

-If you've set `src = ./.` in the config, you can build your project
+If you've set the `src` config attribute, you can build your project using Nix:
-using Nix:

 ```sh
 # Build all targets: